Class SoVolumeRender

 extends SoVolumeShape

 Renders data volumes using direct volume rendering.
 This node renders volume data using "direct volume rendering".
 The volume process involves sampling, interpolation, classification and composition.
-By default the rendering algorithm is a GPU-based technique called raycasting.
+The rendering algorithm is a GPU-based technique called raycasting.
 Raycasting has similarities to the well known algorithm called raytracing, but is specialized for volume data (renders voxels not triangles) and does not currently implement reflection or refraction.
 One or more "rays" are cast through the volume from each relevant pixel on the screen.
 Samples are taken at intervals along each ray.
 The sample interval is controlled by the numSlices and numSlicesControl fields.
 At each sample point a value is interpolated from the closest voxels.
 The interpolation technique is controlled by the interpolation field.
 Classification means that color and opacity are computed based on the current SoDataRange and SoTransferFunction (and possibly values from other volumes - see SoVolumeShader).
 Optional rendering effects may modify the base color and/or opacity.
 These effects are controlled by an SoVolumeRenderingQuality node and include lighting, shadows, edge coloring, boundary opacity and more.
 The sample is then composited with other samples along the ray.
 Composition is controlled by the renderMode field.
 By default colors are combined based on the opacity of the sample (alpha blending).
 The ray is terminated if it reaches full opacity or reaches the current depth in the depth buffer.

 The voxel's color to be combined during the composition step are retrieved in 2 different ways according the type of volume data: